apostrophecms/apostrophe/packages/redirect/README.md

 ```
 /auto/hyundai -> /fr/auto/hyundai
 /auto/hyundai/ioniq-5 -> /fr/auto/hyundai/ioniq-5
-/auto/hyundai/ioniq-5 -> /fr/auto/hyundai/ioniq-5
 ```

 ### Creating fallbacks with multiple wildcard rules

-Note that if you have two redirect rules involving an `*` and one is longer than the other, **the longer match always wins.*
+Note that if you have two redirect rules involving an `*` and one is longer than the other, **the longer match always wins.**

 For example, if your redirects are set up like this: